-Behaviour Innovation specialises in the design, delivery, and evaluation of behavioural skills training workshops.
-These workshops draw upon behavioural science theories and research to create an evidence-based toolkit of strategies to improve people's understanding of their own behaviour and the behaviour of others.
+Behaviour Innovation specialises in the design, delivery and implementation of behavioural skills training workshops.
+These workshops draw upon behavioural science to create an evidence-based toolkit of strategies to improve people's understanding of their own psychology and communication skills with others.

 Cane to Creek

-The first workshop focused on the underpinning psychology of grower adoption, packaging key learnings into a behavioural toolkit for extension officers to utilise when in the field with growers.
-The second workshop (in development) targets extension officer leaders to enhance the coordination and delivery of extension services across the districts and improve the skillset and capabilities of high functioning extension teams.
+In our first workshop we focused on the underpinning psychology of grower adoption, packaging some key takeaway points into a behavioural toolkit for extension officers to use in the field.
+Our second workshop was tailored towards extension officer leaders with two main aims: streamlining the coordination and delivery of extension services throughout the districts, and improving the skillsets and capabilities of high-functioning extension teams.

 Honoured to have serviced: